 Now, sometimes it’s more beneficial to use call options to express your opinion on a specific stock or an index.

 Options are difficult to understand but are worth trading because of the buying power they give you.
 Call options are a cost-efficient way to place bullish bets on specific stocks.
+Remember, this is not the only way you can use call options.
+The beauty of options is the fact that you can be creative.
+For example, what happens if you’re long call options, but thing there will be volatile times instead?
+Well, you could purchase put options to turn your initial play into a volatility trade.
 However, you must be comfortable with the nuances of trading them before you take the plunge.

 Jeff Bishop is lead trader at WeeklyMoneyMultiplier.com and widely recognized as the Mensa Trader.
 He runs short-term trading strategies, using stocks, options and leveraged ETFs.